Serving successful families and business owners across generations

 DJ is Senior Vice President/Investments and Branch Manager with Stifel and co-founder of The Curtis Team.
 He began his investment career in 2006 and joined Stifel in 2011.
 He and his team provide comprehensive, consultative investment planning, risk management, and wealth management strategies to affluent families and institutions.
 DJ focuses on assisting private business owners with in-depth pre-transaction planning and key decisions regarding multi-generational wealth.
 He takes an active role in facilitating family meetings and discussions surrounding family governance and the education and preparation of the next generation as future stewards of the family’s wealth.

-DJ was named to Forbes’ 2022 Best-in-State Wealth Advisors list, which spotlights more than 5,000 top-performing advisors, and to Forbes’ 2022 Top Next-Gen Wealth Advisors.
-He is also a member of the Stifel Chairman’s Council, which consisted of 378 of the firm’s top-producing financial advisors for 2021, who were recognized from among approximately 2,300 Stifel financial advisors nationwide.
+DJ was named to Forbes’ 2022 and 2023 Best-in-State Wealth Advisors list, which spotlights more than 5,000 top-performing advisors, and to Forbes’ 2022 Top Next-Gen Wealth Advisors.
+He is also a member of the Stifel Chairman’s Council, which consisted of 378 and 359 of the firm’s top-producing financial advisors for 2021 and 2022, respectively, who were recognized from among approximately 2,300 Stifel financial advisors nationwide.

 Senior Vice President/Investments